Step-Tagging: Toward controlling the generation of Language Reasoning Models through step monitoring: Monitoring LRMs using Step-Tagger

+We observe lower scores, notably for \emph{Heuristics} with $0.69$ Macro-F1 on average (\emph{Heuristics} is a rare step type, representing less than $1.5$\% of the labels, and so we attribute this relatively low score to label imbalance).
+However, the scores remain relatively high, particularly for \emph{Verification} and \emph{Formula Substitution}.
+Importantly, we note that results on unseen configurations (other dataset and model configuration, i.e. DS-Llama8B, QwQ-32B, GSM8K, AIME and MMLU) remains satifying.
+It means that our step-taggers are transferable, and are still able to accurately identifying a given step-types for other models and tasks.

 We interpret the strong performance of the classifiers as validating our reasoning step taxonomy in the sense that it indicates that the step types are distinct (i.e., they reflect types with separable properties).
-Figures \ref{fig:step_tagger_ds_14b} and \ref{fig:step_tagger_qwq_32b} in the Appendix \ref{sec:appendix-step_tag_perf} present similar results for \emph{DS-Qwen14B} and \emph{QwQ-32B}, respectively, and Appendix \ref{sec:appendix-generalization-taxonomy} validates our approach on two additional LRMs.